1. Thinking About Becoming a JV

 - JVC Northwest staff determines who will be offered interviews on a rolling basis; applicant interviews with one staff member via phone

-- Generally within two weeks, accepted JV is matched with a position and agency
+- Generally within two weeks of being interviewed, accepted JV is matched with a position and agency

-- JV has one week to decide whether to interview with the agency
+- Applicant is offered a few days to decide whether to interview with the agency

 - JV interviews with agency within one week